cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 **Server definitions**

-* **unique_name**: Name of the instance
+- **unique_name**: Name of the instance
-* **size**: The size of the instance (mandatory)
+- **size**: The size of the instance (mandatory)
-* **region**: Digital Ocean's region (mandatory)
+- **region**: Digital Ocean's region (mandatory)
-* **vendor**: digitalocean (mandatory)
+- **vendor**: digitalocean (mandatory)
-* **key_name**: Default (mandatory)
+- **key_name**: Default (mandatory)

 **Configuration**

-* **httpchk**: The health-check configuration.
+- **httpchk**: The health-check configuration.
-* **balance**: The load balancing strategy.
+- **balance**: The load balancing strategy.
 Options include `roundrobin`, `leastconn` and `source`
-* **errorfile_\***: Location of your own custom error page content to serve in the case of receiving a HTTP error code on the load balancer.
+- **errorfile_\***: Location of your own custom error page content to serve in the case of receiving a HTTP error code on the load balancer.
+- **wait_after_adding_servers**: The time (in seconds) we will wait after adding a server back to the load balancer before we begin routing traffic to that server.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)
+- **wait_after_removing_servers**: The time (in seconds) we will wait after removing a server from the load balancer before we begin deploying to it.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)

 ```
     production:
       load_balancer:
         servers:
         - server:
             unique_name: bananana
             size: 1gb
             region: ams2
             vendor: digitalocean
             key_name: Default
         configuration:
-      httpchk: HEAD / HTTP/1.1\r\nHost:haproxy  #default value
+          httpchk: HEAD / HTTP/1.1\\r\\nHost:haproxy  #default value
           balance: roundrobin #default value
           errorfile_400: /etc/haproxy/errors/400.http
           errorfile_403: /etc/haproxy/errors/403.http
           errorfile_408: /etc/haproxy/errors/408.http
           errorfile_500: /etc/haproxy/errors/500.http
           errorfile_502: /etc/haproxy/errors/502.http
           errorfile_503: /etc/haproxy/errors/503.http
           errorfile_504: /etc/haproxy/errors/504.https
+          wait_after_adding_servers:30 # default is 0
+          wait_after_removing_servers:10 # default is 0
 ```
-* * *
+---

 ### Linode Nodebalancer

 Use a manifest file to the Linode Nodebalancer deployed by Cloud 66.
-These changes will only apply when you create a new load balancer.

 Available settings (refer to the [Linode documentation](https://www.linode.com/docs/platform/nodebalancer/nodebalancer-reference-guide) for more information):

-- **httpchk**: The health-check configuration
+- **httpchk**: The health-check configuration (applies to newly created load balancers only).
 - **balance**: The load balancing strategy.
-You can use these values : roundrobin, leastconn or source.
+Valid values : `roundrobin`, `leastconn` or `source` (applies to newly created load balancers only).
+- **wait_after_adding_servers**: The time (in seconds) we will wait after adding a server back to the load balancer before we begin routing traffic to that server.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)
+- **wait_after_removing_servers**: The time (in seconds) we will wait after removing a server from the load balancer before we begin deploying to it.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)

 ```
     production:
       load_balancer:
         configuration:
           httpchk: /
           balance: leastconn
+          wait_after_adding_servers:30 # default is 0
+          wait_after_removing_servers:10 # default is 0
 ```

-* * *
+---

 ### Rackspace load balancer

 Use a manifest file to customize the Rackspace load balancer deployed by Cloud 66.
-These changes will only apply when you create a new load balancer.

 Available settings (refer to the [Rackspace documentation](http://docs.rackspace.com/loadbalancers/api/v1.0/clb-devguide/content/Algorithms-d1e4367.html) for more information):

 - **balance**: The load balancing strategy.
-You can use these values : `ROUND_ROBIN`, `RANDOM` or `LEAST_CONNECTIONS`.
+Valid values : `ROUND_ROBIN`, `RANDOM` or `LEAST_CONNECTIONS`  (applies to newly created load balancers only).
+- **wait_after_adding_servers**: The time (in seconds) we will wait after adding a server back to the load balancer before we begin routing traffic to that server.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)
+- **wait_after_removing_servers**: The time (in seconds) we will wait after removing a server from the load balancer before we begin deploying to it.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)

 ```
     production:
       load_balancer:
         configuration:
           balance: LEAST_CONNECTIONS
+          wait_after_adding_servers:30 # default is 0
+          wait_after_removing_servers:10 # default is 0
 ```

-* * *
+---

 ## Which server?